 Hunting for Nilgai for $5,000 makes for a challenging and rewarding sport.
 At 4 Amigos Ranch, we make hunting for them simple by offering semi-guided tours that include lodging and the help of our knowledgeable staff.
 With strategic hunting stands placed throughout the ranch, all you have to worry about is lining up the perfect shot.
 To learn more about Nilgai hunting in South Texas or to schedule your trip, contact us today.

-Non-hunting guests are welcome for $300 per person.
+Non-hunting guests are welcome for $400 per person.
 Prices subject to change.
-Non-hunting guest can accompany the hunter in the field if the $100 guide fee is paid for the non-hunter.

 Gun Rental - $100 per person